 Mobile gambling apps rank second in popularity, with 25% of Colombians using them to bet.
-As many as 31% of the locals say they play online casino games around two to three times per week.
+As many as 31% of locals say they play online casino games about two to three times per week.
 Online sports betting is also popular in the country, with 32% of online punters placing sports bets at least once a week.

 Laws That Govern Gambling in Colombia